-[00:27:32] Jeffrey Rosen: Wow.
-Well, it certainly was.
-And as it happens, I'm working on a book now called Pursuing Happiness: The Ancient Wisdom that Inspired the Founders' Quest for the Good Life.
-And I'm so struck by the fact that Cicero's Tusculan Disputations, the book that you mentioned is cited repeatedly by so many of the major Founding Fathers as their definition of the pursuit of happiness.
-And at the end of his life, Thomas Jefferson would send to anyone who wrote to him, kids or friends who were going to law school, or students of all kinds, who asked him for the definition of happiness.
-A passage from the Tusculan Disputations.
-And I want to read it because it just sums up the definition of the pursuit of happiness you just gave us, that a control in your own thoughts to cultivate the tranquility of mind that will allow us to be free from the vagaries of fortune.
+[00:27:01] Jeffrey Rosen: Wow.
+Well, it certainly was, and as it happens, I'm working on a book now called Pursuing Happiness, the ancient wisdom that inspired the founders quest for the good life, and I'm so struck by the fact that Cicero's Tusculan Disputations, the book that you mentioned is cited repeatedly by so many of the major founding fathers as their definition of the pursuit of happiness, and at the end of his life, Thomas Jefferson would send to anyone who wrote to him, kids of friends who were going to law school or students of all kinds, who asked him for the definition of happiness, a passage from the Tusculan Disputations.

-[00:28:25] Jeffrey Rosen: And this is the passage that Jefferson quoted.
-And it was also quoted by Benjamin Franklin in his 13 virtues.
-And by John Adams, by John Quincy Adams.
-Here it is.
-"Therefore the man, whoever he is, whose soul is tranquilized by restraint and the consistency, and who is at peace with himself so that he neither pines away in distress, nor is broken down by fear, nor consumed with the thirst of longing in pursuit of some ambition, nor maudlin in the exuberance of meaningless, eagerless, he is the wise man of whom we are in quest.
-He is the happy man."
-Caroline Winterer, I'm so eager for all of your thoughts and insights about the significance of this definition of happiness from the Tusculan Disputations.
-What is the significance?
-And why did so many of the founders quote it?
+[00:27:38] Jeffrey Rosen: I want to read it, because it just sums up the definition of the pursuit of happiness you just gave us, that controlling your own thoughts to cultivate the tranquility of mind that will allow us to be free from the vagaries of fortune.
+And this is the passage that Jefferson quoted, and it was also quoted by Benjamin Franklin in his 13 Virtues, and by John Adams, by John Quincy Adams.

+[00:28:03] Jeffrey Rosen: Here it is.
+Therefore the man, whoever he is, whose soul is tranquilized by restraint and consistency, and who's at peace with himself, so that he neither pines away in distress nor is broken down by fear, nor consumed with a thirst of longing in pursuit of some ambition, nor maudlin in the exuberance of meaningless eagerness, he is the wise man of whom we are in quest.
+He is the happy man.

+[00:28:30] Jeffrey Rosen: Caroline Winterer, I'm so eager for all of your thoughts and insights about the significance of this definition of happiness from the Tusculan Disputations.
+What is the significance, and why did so many of the founders quote it?

-[00:29:13] Caroline Winterer: First of all, thank you for reading it out again because it's so inspiring.
-You know, today we will all attempt that version of happiness.
-I think happiness is one of those 18th century keywords in the way that liberty and reason is in that it's simultaneously everywhere and yet we have a hard time pinning down exactly what they meant by it.
-A little bit like today when we talk about nature everybody means something different by it.
-And, yet we all agree that it's something very important.
-So in the 18th century as you've just said, there is a definition of happiness from the ancient world that is all about a kind of inner peace.
-I think of it a little bit as an inner metronome, you know, as someone who grew up playing the piano with, with a taskmaster of a Hungarian piano teacher.
-There was always a metronome keeping me, you know, right in line.
-And, that version of happiness is a little bit like that.
-You know, there's another one though that is in competition, I think with that inner definition of happiness.
-When you look at the way the founders deployed happiness in more public documents, they talk about social happiness and public happiness, they often link those words together.
+[00:28:42] Caroline Winterer: First of all, thank you for reading it out again, 'cause it's so inspiring.
+Today, we will attempt that version of happiness.

+[00:28:50] Caroline Winterer: I think happiness is one of those 18th century key words in the way that liberty and reason is in that it's simultaneously everywhere, and yet we have a hard time pinning down exactly what they meant by it, a little bit like today when we talk about nature.
+Everybody means something different by it, yet, we all agree that it's something very, very important.

+[00:29:17] Caroline Winterer: So, in the 18th century, as you've just said, there is a definition of happiness from the ancient world that is all about a kind of inner inner peace.
+I think of it a little bit as an inner metronome as someone who grew up playing the piano with a task master of a Hungarian piano teacher.
+There was always a metronome keeping me right in line.
+That version of happiness is a little bit like that.

+[00:29:44] Caroline Winterer: There's another one, though, that is in competition, I think, with that inner definition of happiness.
+When you look at the way the founders deployed happiness in more public documents, they talk about social happiness and public happiness.
+They often link those words together.